jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 - selection (*deduplication*, i.e. user or automaton picking a "chosen one" from any arbitrary set of PDFs)
 - annotate (adding or editing PDF-embedded annotations)
 - revise (editing the PDF content)
-- *retract* (see also below; marking a paper a *retracted*, either in part or in whole, is a significant event.
+- *retract* (see also below; marking a paper as *retracted*, either in part or in whole, is a significant event.
 Retractions are a special kind of *revision*, where the publication might even be removed from the source site entirely.)
 - ...

 Example *commit graph* for a single PDF: